-These parameters have a dependency n = f + 2u + 1 (see Section VI).
-As a configuration example, a system administrator can select the desired level of security f and robustness u which together determine the required number of assisting platforms n.
-Alternatively, given certain number of assisting platforms n, the administrator can pick f and u.
+These parameters have a dependency n = f + 2u + 1(see Section VI).
+As an example, a system administrator can select the desired level of security f and robustness u which together determine the required number of assisting platforms n.
+Alternatively, given n assisting platforms, the administrator can pick f and u.

-D. Group Assignment
+C. Group Assignment and System Initialization

 Our system is agnostic to the way the n assisting SGX platforms are chosen.
-Here we outline an example approach based on a trusted offline authority.
-Such group assignment is practical, for example, in scenarios where all assisting platforms belong to a single administrative domain (e.g., multiple servers in the same data center).
+Here we explain an example approach based on a trusted offline authority.
+Such group assignment is practical in scenarios where all assisting platforms belong to a single administrative domain (e.g., multiple servers in the same data center).
+In Appendix C we discuss group updates and group assignment alternatives.